-Tell us of any changes that may affect your benefits You must contact us within 31 days when you have a:
+Tell us of any changes that may affect your benefits.
+Please contact us as soon as possible when you have a:

 - Change of address

 - Dependent status change

 - Dependent who enrolls in Medicare or any other health plan

 Starting coverage

 Your coverage under this plan has a start and an end.
 You must start coverage after you complete the eligibility and enrollment process.
 You can ask your employer to confirm your effective date.